MINIF2F-DAFNY: LLM-Guided Mathematical Theorem Proving via Auto-Active Verification: Benchmark

 Problems span multiple mathematical domains including algebra, number theory, inequalities, combinatorics, and analysis.
 Each split (test and validation) contains 45 AMC problems, 15 AIME problems, and 20 IMO problems, with the remaining problems drawn from undergraduate mathematics courses.
 The benchmark tests both the ability to provide high-level proof strategies (lemma invocations, case splits, induction) and low-level proof details (algebraic manipulations, inequality chains).

-Two supporting files provide mathematical infrastructure, though both remain work in progress.
-The \texttt{definitions.dfy} file (300 lines) axiomatizes core mathematical structures not native to Dafny: integers, rationals, reals, and complex numbers with their operations and properties.
-The \texttt{library.dfy} file (550 lines) contains 108 axiomatized lemmas encoding standard mathematical facts covering exponentials, logarithms, trigonometric functions, complex numbers, and number theory.
-While these could in principle be proven, we axiomatize them to focus the evaluation on proof synthesis with SMT automation.
-Rather than investing in deep library development, we set out on the goal of testing how well modern AI systems can develop proofs using Dafny's Hoare-logic style specifications and SMT solver automation.
+Two supporting files provide mathematical infrastructure.
+The \texttt{definitions.dfy} file (283 lines) axiomatizes 81 definitions of core mathematical structures not native to Dafny: integers, rationals, reals, and complex numbers with their operations and properties.
+The \texttt{library.dfy} file (938 lines) contains 174 lemmas encoding standard mathematical facts covering exponentials, logarithms, trigonometric functions, complex numbers, and number theory.
+This layer is intended as a compact, explicit foundation for an empirical study of proof synthesis in Dafny, not as a foundational mathematical library comparable to Mathlib.
+To isolate the reasoning capabilities of the SMT solver from the retrieval capabilities of utilizing a massive library, we restricted the background theory to a compact set of axioms.
+In the public benchmark repository,\footnote{\url{https://github.com/dafny-lang/miniF2F}} we have proved 128 of the 160 axiomatized lemmas in \texttt{library.dfy}, reducing the trusted lemma surface by 80\% (see Section~\ref{soundnessofaxiomatization}).
+This tests whether AI systems can develop proofs by leveraging first-principles thinking and Dafny's Hoare-logic style specifications and SMT solver automation.